innikakp/innikakp.github.io/essays/journey-to-the-destination.md

   - Future goals
 ---

-#The Beginning of the Journey
+## H2 The Beginning of the Journey

 From a young age, I have always been curious about the processes that went into creating video games.
 I marvel at how realistic video games have become in recent years.
 It’s incredible to see how software engineers are able to build various applications for